mathkimchi/singularity/DEVLOG.md

 I also got different apps to load, so kitty, konsole, alacritty work right now.
 Complicated apps like Firefox and Musescore don't work.
 They just open on the normal wayland.

+...

+Now for input.

+By the way, I am working on this rn at a cafe.
+My mom wants me to go to my instructor's office hours, but I am too awkward so I'm gonna procrastinate and tell her I was too busy coding.

+Well, it's 12:02 right now and office hours ends at 12:15.
+Maybe I *should* go.

+...

+Ok, I went and I talked to him for advice on what to do over summer, and he said it's never to late to contact professors.
+He also recommended chilling, but I don't like chilling.

+Okay, now time to do input.